fusionlanguage/fut/doc/reference.md

 #### Methods

-Methods are defined by specifying in order:
+Methods are defined by specifying the following in order:

 * visibility (`public`, `internal`, `protected` or the default private)
 * _call type_ (`static`, `abstract`, `virtual`, `override`, `sealed`